Pamban Bridge – India’s First Sea Bridge & a Must-Visit Marvel in Tamil Nadu

 Maintenance of the Bridge

 The cyclone in 1964 led to a tragic train accident, after which the Indian Railways installed devices to check the wind velocity across the Pamban via duct.
 Train movement is halted on the bridge when the wind speed exceeds 58 kmph.
+The railway line on Pamban Bridge was converted from metre-gauge to broad-gauge in the year 2007.

-How to reach Pamban Bridge
+How to Reach Pamban Bridge

 The bridge is located 14.8 kilometres from Rameswaram.
 Public or private transport is available to Pamban Bridge from Ramanathapuram and Rameswaram.
 Rameswaram has its own railway station.
 The nearest airports are at Madurai, around 120 kilometres from Ramanathapuram and Thoothukudi which is around 145 kilometres from Ramanathapuram.